nus-cs2103-AY2324S2/ip/docs/README.md

 **Important notes about the features:**
 - Words in curly braces `{}` and `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `todo {TODO_DESCRIPTION}`, `{TODO_DESCRIPTION}` is a parameter which can be used as `todo read book`.
+- Date Time formats specified in curly braces `{}` will not be in `UPPER_CASE` as they have their specified format. e.g.
+`{dd MM yyyy HHmm}` as MM represents Month but mm represents minutes.
 - Commands are **case-insensitive** but parameters are **case-sensitive**. e.g. both `todo read book` and `TODO read book` will add a new todo task named 'read book' while `todo read BOOK` will add a new todo task named 'read BOOK'.
 - After adding or deleting a task, **Homie** will remind you of the number of tasks remaining in your task list.
+- If the command requires a parameter, the parameter **CANNOT** be empty, and format has to be followed closely.

 ### Adding todo